Why Oklahoma Has the Most Expensive Home Insurance in America

 The Uncomfortable Reality About Oklahoma Rates

-It's important to be honest: Oklahoma home insurance rates are unlikely to come down significantly in the near future.
+It is important to be honest: Oklahoma home insurance rates are unlikely to come down significantly in the near future.
 Climate trends indicate more frequent and intense severe weather events, not fewer.
-Rebuilding costs continue to rise.
-While state legislators have pursued consumer protection measures and resiliency programs, the fundamental weather risk that drives Oklahoma's premiums isn't going away.
+Rebuilding costs continue to rise, and while HB 3781 gives the state more oversight starting in July 2027, meaningful relief will take years.
+If you are struggling to afford coverage, review our guide on the home insurance affordability crisis for additional options.

 Frequently Asked Questions About Oklahoma Home Insurance

-What is the average cost of home insurance in Oklahoma?
+What is the average cost of home insurance in Oklahoma in 2026?

 Does Oklahoma home insurance cover tornado damage?

 Yes, standard homeowners insurance in Oklahoma covers tornado damage as a windstorm peril.
 This includes structural damage to your home, damage to personal belongings, and temporary living expenses if your home becomes uninhabitable.
-However, flood damage is not covered even if it occurs during the same storm event — for flood protection, you need a separate flood insurance policy.
+However, flood damage is not covered even if it occurs during the same storm event.
+For flood protection, you need a separate flood insurance policy through the NFIP or a private insurer.

 What is a wind and hail deductible, and how common is it in Oklahoma?

 A wind and hail deductible is a separate, percentage-based deductible that applies specifically to damage from wind, hail, or tornadoes.
-In Oklahoma, these deductibles are extremely common — most policies carry one ranging from 1% to 5% of your home's insured dwelling value.
-On a $300,000 home with a 2% deductible, that means you're responsible for the first $6,000 of any wind or hail claim before insurance pays out.
+In Oklahoma, these deductibles are now nearly universal, with most policies carrying a 1% or 2% deductible and some using 3-5%.
+On a $300,000 home with a 2% deductible, you are responsible for the first $6,000 of any wind or hail claim, and this applies per occurrence.

 Which home insurance companies are the cheapest in Oklahoma?

-Can I get a discount for having a storm shelter in Oklahoma?
+Can I still get a SoonerSafe storm shelter rebate in 2026?